 01 init-time usage td-time.
 01 end-time usage td-time.
 01 first-time usage td-time.

-In this way, every time a variable will end up containing the 3 children fields: ws-hrs, ws-mins and ws-secs.
+This way a variable will contain the 3 children fields: ws-hrs, ws-mins and ws-secs every time.

-And you may use them on the procedure division as the following snippet demonstrates:
+You can then use them in the procedure division, as the following snippet demonstrates:

 move 13 to ws-hrs of init-time move 20 to ws-mins of init-time move 40 to ws-secs of init-time move init-time to end-time add 5 to ws-hrs of end-time add 3 to ws-mins of end-time move end-time to first-time add 4 to ws-mins of first-time add 6 to ws-secs of first-time display "Init time: " init-time x"0d0a" "End time: " end-time x"0d0a" "First time: " first-time x"0d0a"